duality-labs/hapi-indexer/README.md

 - `block_range.from_height`
 - `block_range.to_height`

-These paramaters indicate whether the response should be on a specific range of data, and if the chain height does not exist yet this implies that the response should wait for new data before returning.
+These parameters indicate whether the response should be on a specific range of data, and if the chain height does not exist yet this implies that the response should wait for new data before returning.
 These attributes are also returned in the response body attributes to indicate the range of chain heights that the data is comprised of.